 Also consider business credit cards, which many banks offer.
 You can charge purchases and pay them off when you have cash available.
 Using a credit card responsibly can help you build your business credit.

-What Type of Account is Best for Small Business?
+What Type of Bank Account is Best for Small Business?

 There’s no single answer to what the best business checking account is.
 It really depends on your specific needs.